Visa Traveler

 11. Booking non-refundable flight tickets or hotels

 Never purchase flight tickets before your visa is approved.
-Always, hold a flight reservation or book refundable hotels.
+Always book a flight reservation and only book refundable hotels.

 Personal Experience